open-models-platform/open-models-iecho/discord-bots/oa-bot-py/README.md

-# Open-Assistant Data Collection Discord Bot
+# open-models-iecho Data Collection Discord Bot

 This bot collects human feedback to create a dataset for RLHF-alignment of an assistant chat bot based on a large language model.
 You and other people can